(888) 552-6760 SCHEDULE AN APPOINTMENT

 A mammogram or breast ultrasound may be used to help identify the mass.

-A mammogram is a type of X-ray in which images are taken while your breast is pressed between plastic plates.
+A mammogram is a type of X-ray in which images are taken while the patient's breast is pressed between plastic plates.
 It’s more often used in women over 35 and is read by a radiologist.
 It may be used for screening or diagnosis.
 The fibroadenoma appears on these X-rays with smooth, round edges.

-An ultrasound is used for women younger than 35.
+A breast ultrasound is used for women younger than 35.
 It shows fibroadenomas as round or oval masses.
 The ultrasound uses sound waves—hence the name—to show whether a mass is solid or filled with fluid.

 A pathologist then examines the tissue under a microscope in a lab.